msoos/cav2025/README.md

 ./get_data_ganak.py
 ````

+You can verify by examining get_data_ganak.py that this indeed deletes the SQL
+databasea `mydb.sql` and recreates it, along with a CSV file mydata.csv for ALL
+DATA.
+Not just Ganak, but all.
+If you so wish, you can examine the SQL database and
+the CSV file.

-Then, to get the tables for projected, unprojected, and proj+unproj run:
+Then, to get the tables for projected, unprojected, and proj+unproj run, one by one,
+and examine the results:

 ``
 ./create_graphs.py --proj